metamaden/metamaden.github.io/resume.md

 ## Awards

 `May 2019`

-Graduate Student Travel Award, MOMACs Modeling the World's Systems 2019, Washington, DC Computer science and computation conference, hosted by the Department of Computer Science, University of Pittsburg.
+Graduate Student Travel Award, MOMACs Modeling the World's Systems 2019, Washington, DC

+Computer science and informatics conference hosted by the Department of Computer Science, University of Pittsburg.
 Presented a poster introducing meta-analysis of DNA methylation array data and variation in the Gene Expression Omnibus (Nellore Lab).

 `May 2016 - May 2017`

 SAS-BWF Fellow, Fred Hutch, Seattle, WA

 Research collaboration hosted by the SAS Institute and Burroughs Wellcome Fund.
 Collaborations with SAS JMP Genomics team, researched epigenetic instability in colorectal cancers and matched normal tissues (Grady Lab).

 `May - September 2010`

-Fischer Memorial Fellow, Reed College, Portland, OR Designed and conducted habitat field survey experiment of native at-risk frog Rana aurora, constructed breeding habitat and compiled a literature review of amphibian ecology.
-Authored and coauthored extensive reports presented as contributions to canon of Fisher Fellows (Kaplan Lab).
+Fischer Memorial Fellow, Reed College, Portland, OR

+Field survey and habitat study of the native, at-risk frog species *Rana aurora* .
+Performed amphibian ecology literature review, reared tadpoles, and constructed breeding habitat.
+Authored and coauthored research reports (Kaplan Lab).

 ## Publications